 - For incidents of serious misbehaviour and antisocial/harmful behaviour then pupils may be removed from lessons or general circulation as a sanction or as a measure whilst an incident of serious misbehaviour or antisocial behaviour is being investigated - If departmental study is not appropriate due to the severity of the behaviour or if pupils are clearly unable to regulate their own behaviour and emotions; and they have become intentionally abusive, disrespectful and disruptive to the point where learning has had to stop.
 Then Class teachers should email the school pastoral team immediately and the pupil will be removed directly to the Reflection Centre.
-This will be recorded on SIMS by the staff member supervising the Reflection Centre and staff should also follow up by recording the incident also.

-- The pupil will be required to complete a reflection sheet and statement.
-At the end of each school day a report will be sent out by the school Pastoral Team to key staff. - HOY and HODs are required to review all incidents that have resulted in lesson removal at the end of each day.
+This will be recorded on SIMS by the staff member supervising the Reflection Centre and staff should also follow up by recording the incident also. - The pupil will be required to complete a statement and work online.
+At the end of each school day a report will be sent out by the school Pastoral Team to key staff. - Pupils will remain in the reflection centre for an extended period. - Period 1 & 2 until the end of pupil's lunch time - Period 3 until beginning of Period 5 - Period 4 and 5 until 3.20pm - HOY and HODs are required to review all incidents that have resulted in lesson removal at the end of each day.
 They will liaise with class teachers, pastoral assistant or Deputy Headteacher in order to issue an appropriate sanction and ensure the matter is resolved promptly.
 Parents/carers will be informed by an appropriate member of staff depending on the incident and related sanction and required actions.